Mike Wilson (boxer)

 Mike Wilson (born February 7, 1983) is an American professional boxer who has held the WBA-NABA cruiserweight title since 2018.
 As an amateur, he was a two-time U.S. National champion at super heavyweight.

 Amateur

-He started to box in 1997 and participated in the WorldJuniorChampionships 2000 where he lost in the first round to Caba Kurtusz.
+He started to box in 1997 and participated in the World Junior Championships 2000 where he lost in the first round to Caba Kurtusz.